-- E.4.3 Results of hydrostatic rupture tests at 73°F (23°C) shall be submitted to the PPI HSB Chair which demonstrate, when evaluated in accordance with ASTM D 2837 but with the exceptions herein given, that the long-term hydrostatic strength, the lower confidence limit, and the 50-year intercept of pipe made on commercial equipment from the formulation using the substitute resin (resin B) continue to satisfy the D 2837 requirements established on pipe made from the original formulation.
-The exceptions to D 2837 are that circumferential expansion tests need not be made and minimum data point and test requirements are relaxed to the following: - E.4.3.1 The stress-rupture dataset to qualify for a standard-grade listing shall be in accordance with the E-2 requirements shown in Part A.1.2.1, where the data-set represents one commercially-produced extrusion lot. (see Note 3)
+- E.4.3 Results of hydrostatic rupture tests at 73°F (23°C) shall be submitted to the PPI HSB Chair which demonstrate, when evaluated in accordance with ASTM D 2837 but with the exceptions herein given, that the long-term hydrostatic strength, the lower confidence limit, and the 50-year intercept of pipe made as commercially produced pipe from the formulation using the substitute resin (resin B) continue to satisfy the D 2837 requirements established on pipe made from the original formulation.
+The exceptions to D 2837 are that circumferential expansion tests need not be made and minimum data point and test requirements are relaxed to the following: - E.4.3.1 The stress-rupture dataset to qualify for a standard-grade listing shall be in accordance with the E-2 requirements shown in Part A.1.2.1, where the data-set represents one lot of commercially produced pipe. (see Note 3)